scikit-hep/awkward/README.md

 Speed and memory factors in the double digits are common because we're replacing Python's dynamically typed, pointer-chasing virtual machine with type-specialized, precompiled routines on contiguous data.
 (In other words, for the same reasons as NumPy.)
 Even higher speedups are possible when Awkward Array is paired with [Numba](https://numba.pydata.org/).

+Our [presentation at SciPy 2020](https://youtu.be/WlnUF3LRBj4) provides a good introduction, showing how to use these arrays in a real analysis.

 # Installation

 Awkward Array can be installed [from PyPI](https://pypi.org/project/awkward1/) using pip: